School meal programs in the United States: Unhealthy meals and malnutrition

 Unhealthy school lunches contribute to malnutrition in both the short term and the long term.
 In many cases, unhealthy adult eating patterns can be traced back to unhealthy school lunches, because children learn eating habits from social settings such as school.
 A 2010 study of 1,003 middle-school students in Michigan found that those who ate school lunches were significantly more likely to be obese than those who did not.

-Promoting healthy eating in schools may reduce adolescent obesity by as much as 25 percent.
-One such effort is the Berkeley Food System, which uses vegetable gardens to promote education on healthy eating.
+Promoting healthy eating in schools may reduce adolescent obesity.
+One effort in promoting healthy eating is the Berkeley Food System, which uses vegetable gardens to promote education on healthy eating.
 Janet Brown, who started the project, explained that students were more likely to eat healthy foods such as fruits and vegetables when they were better introduced to them.

-In 2008, the Economic Research Service of the USDA issued a report titled "The National School Lunch Program: Backgrounds, Trends, and Issues", which reaffirmed that one of the main goals of the NSLP, as identified by Congress, is to "promote the health and well-being of the Nation’s children".
+In 2008, the Economic Research Service of the USDA issued a report titled "The National School Lunch Program: Backgrounds, Trends, and Issues", which reaffirmed that one of the main goals of the NSLP, as identified by Congress, is to "promote the health and well-being of the Nation's children".
 According to the report, new challenges to this goal have emerged with increased scrutiny of high-fat commodities donated by the USDA, such as meat, cheese, and milk.
 The authors argue that providing high-fat USDA food subsidies contributes to childhood obesity.
-While NSLP participants have higher intakes of calcium and fiber—nutrients often underconsumed by children—they also have higher fat intakes.
+While NSLP participants have higher intakes of calcium and fiber—nutrients often under-consumed by children—they also have higher fat intakes.
 However, study results comparing weight gain among NSLP participants and nonparticipants are inconclusive.

 A 2011 article in the Journal of Econometrics, "The impact of the National School Lunch Program on child health: A nonparametric bounds analysis", affirmed the nutritional advantages of the Healthy, Hunger-Free Kids Act but found that "children in households reporting the receipt of free or reduced-price school meals through the National School Lunch Program are more likely to have negative health outcomes than observationally similar nonparticipants".
 The authors asserted that specific groups were not receiving the expected nutritional benefits from the NSLP, and put forth two possible explanations: First, children receiving free or reduced-price meals are likely to differ from their peers in ways that are not reflected in the data.
 Second, the households of the children most affected by reduced-price lunches may be misreporting participation in the program.